Compose in color

 Hello,

-I only worked with your illustration; I found that mine were less interesting to work on this topic...
+I only used your illustration; I thought mine were less interesting to work with on this subject...

 Bonjour,